KRFOSS/kali-docs/development/packaging-apps-with-kaboxer/index.md

 ## Introduction to Kaboxer

-The idea of Kaboxer is to prepare ready-to-run application images, make them available online in a docker registry and then let users fetch those images and start/stop containers to run the applications.
+The idea of Kaboxer is to prepare ready-to-run application images, make them available online in a Docker registry and then let users fetch those images and start/stop containers to run the applications.
 All those steps are handled with the `kaboxer` command line tool.

-To stay close to the usual way of distributing applications through Debian packages, Kaboxer makes it easy to build packages that will transparently download the docker image at installation time and that will seamlessly integrate the application in the system.
+To stay close to the usual way of distributing applications through Debian packages, Kaboxer makes it easy to build packages that will transparently download the Docker image at installation time and that will seamlessly integrate the application in the system.
 This is notably achieved by providing some integration with the debhelper tool (with `dh_kaboxer` and a specific build system).